-In the East End but at a walking distance from the City center lies one of my favorite museums.
-The People’s Palace stands at the edge of Glasgow Green, one of the oldest public outdoor spaces of the City.
-It is a must-see if you want to understand Glasgow’s social history and background.
+At a walking distance from the City center lies one of my favorite museums.
+The People’s Palace stands at the edge of Glasgow Green, one of the oldest public outdoor spaces in Glasgow.
+A must-see if you want to understand the City’s social history and background.
 Like many museums in Scotland, it is free.

-Opened in 1898, it is home to a collection of photographs, films, and objects which relates the people’s story and the City’s development, from the 18th century to the late 20th century, from Tobacco Lords to Trade Unions.
-You can learn a lot about the Glaswegian experience of home, work, and leisure throughout the years!
+Opened in 1898, it includes a collection of photographs, films, and objects relating to the people’s story and the City’s development, from the 18th century to the late 20th century, from Tobacco Lords to Trade Unions.
+You can learn much about the Glaswegian experience of home, work, and leisure throughout the years!

-The adjacent Victorian glasshouse has a wide variety of tropical plants and I find it to be a perfect evergreen warm oasis in the city on a rainy or wintery day.
-There, you can sit in the cafe and enjoy a coffee or a snack after a visit to the museum.
+The adjacent Victorian glasshouse includes a wide variety of tropical plants and I found it to be a perfect evergreen warm oasis on a rainy or wintery day.
+There, you can sit in the café and enjoy a coffee or a snack after a visit to the museum.
 Sadly though, the Winter Gardens were closed for restoration before the pandemic and no date is set for its reopening.
 Stay tuned for the update.